avishek-018/single_notebook_projects/Superhero-Name-Generator/README.md

 In this guided project I have learnt -
 - How to create a character level language model that will predict the next character for a given input sequence.

-I have also implemented a web based version of this project.
-See the flask deployment <a href="https://github.com/avishek-018/Superhero-Name-Generator">here</a>.
+<h3>I have also implemented a web based version of this project.
+See the flask deployment <a href="https://github.com/avishek-018/Superhero-Name-Generator">here</a>. </h3>